What Is a Bullet Valve (Saddle Valve)?

 Using a tubing cutter specifically designed for copper pipe, cut the water line at a clean section approximately 1-2 inches above where the saddle valve was attached.
 This removes the pierced section and ensures you’re working with undamaged copper.

 Place the tubing cutter around the copper line and tighten the cutting wheel until it just touches the pipe.
-Rotate the cutter around the pipe, tightening the cutting wheel slightly with each rotation.
-Continue until the pipe separates cleanly.
-Do not use a hacksaw or reciprocating saw, as these create rough, uneven cuts.
+Rotate the cutter around the pipe, tightening the cutting wheel slightly with each rotation until it separates cleanly.
+Avoid using a hacksaw, as it creates rough cuts.

 After cutting, you may see copper shavings inside the pipe.
-Hold the pipe at an angle and gently tap the end to dislodge loose shavings.
-If available, use a deburring tool to smooth the cut edge inside and outside the pipe.
+Hold it at an angle and gently tap the end to dislodge loose shavings.
+Use a deburring tool to smooth the cut edge if you have one.

 Step 6: Install the Compression Shut-Off Valve